matrix-org/matrix-spec-proposals/proposals/2265-email-lowercase.md

-The need for case folding in services on the Internet doesn't seem to be very large currently (probably due to its young age), therefore there seem to be only a few third-party implementation librairies out there.
+The need for case folding in services on the Internet doesn't seem to be very large currently (probably due to its young age), therefore there seem to be only a few third-party implementation libraries out there.
 However, both [Go](https://godoc.org/golang.org/x/text/cases#Fold), [Python 2](https://docs.python.org/2/library/stringprep.html#stringprep.map_table_b3) and [Python 3](https://docs.python.org/3/library/stdtypes.html#str.casefold)